 Despite of the fact that companies like SAP and Oracle regularly release security updates in their products, they still are a subject for attacks, pointed on architectural vulnerabilities and configuration errors.
 In the report of Alexander Polyakov, CTO at ERPScan, the attention was paid to the architectural vulnerabilities of the listed systems, different methods of exploitation of these vulnerabilities were shown.
 Given vulnerabilities in the majority are hard to patch, and it entails the possibility of their exploitation in future.

 Very few administrators of SAP-systems install updates regularly, and extremely few people who deeply understand technical details of ERP-systems, in the best limiting by SOD problems.
 That is why we see insecurely configured systems as the result of security assessments

 - stated Alexander Polyakov.

 Another example is a system SAP SRM, which is used among all other for the organization of tenders’ system.
-As a result of one architectural misconfiguration any supplier can get access to tenders of others suppliers, and also upload the Trojan program to a competitor network, that may be used for an industrial espionage.
+As a result of one architectural misconfiguration, any supplier can get access to tenders of other suppliers and also upload the Trojan program to a competitor network, that may be used for an industrial espionage.